-The US continues to revisit its policy on three-person IVF and human genome modification.
+The US continues to revisit its policy on three-person IVF and human genome modification of embryos.
 On Tuesday 4 June 2019, the US House Appropriations Committee restored the ban on human genome modification to the draft 2020 federal spending bill which had been removed by a sub-committee on 23 May 2019.
-This marks a return to conservative policy which has operated in the US since 2015 and bans the Food and Drug Administration (FDA) from considering clinical trials that create or modify the human genome.
+This marks a return to conservative policy which has operated in the US since 2015 and bans the Food and Drug Administration (FDA) from considering clinical trials that create or modify the human genome in embryos.

 This policy reversal was led by Republican Robert Aderholt who introduced the ban in 2015.
-It reflects significant concerns amongst US policy makers that there are still too many risks and unknowns associated with human genome modification.
+It reflects significant concerns amongst US policy makers that there are still too many risks and unknowns associated with human genome modification of embryos.
 At the same time, some Democrats called for Congress to have a separate and full debate about the scientific and wider issues associated with this scientific technology.

 Britain became the first country in the world to approve the use of three-person IVF in 2015.This followed considered political debate as well as careful assessment by the Human Fertilisation and Embryology Authority (‘HFEA’).
 In 2018, the HFEA went on to give permission for the Newcastle Fertility Centre to carry out three-person IVF to help two women conceive a healthy child.
 Both women are understood to suffer from a serious hereditary and degenerative condition called Merrf syndrome, which affects around one in 100,000 people and causes loss of muscle control, dementia and early death.